Toyota RAV4 Vs. Mazda CX-5 Comparison: Interior, Specs, Configurations

 Toyota RAV4 Vs. Mazda CX-5

 If you’re searching for a compact crossover SUV, chances are you’ll compare the Toyota RAV4 vs. Mazda CX-5.
-The Toyota RAV4 is an adventurous SUV with some off-road prowess while also being a civilized and smooth companion for the city.
+The Toyota RAV4 is an adventurous SUV with available multi-terrain prowess while also being a civilized and smooth companion for the city.
 The Mazda CX-5 is similarly versatile but emphasizes on-road sportiness and premium amenities.

-Explore our Toyota RAV4 vs. Mazda CX-5 comparison guide below, and browse our inventory online or in person to decide what belongs in your driveway.
+Explore our Toyota RAV4 vs. Mazda CX-5 comparison guide below, and browse our inventory online or in person at Quantrell Auto Group to decide which model belongs in your driveway.

 Toyota RAV4 vs. Mazda CX-5: Configurations & Specs

-When comparing these two SUVs, it’s a close battle.
+When reviewing these two SUVs side by side, it’s a close battle.

 With the latest generation of Toyota RAV4 specs, we find a standard 2.5-liter four-cylinder engine with 203 horsepower and 184 pound-feet of torque.
 Front-wheel drive is standard, while AWD is available.
 Up to 8.6 inches of ground clearance will get you through tough terrain situations, and so will an available TRAIL drive mode.

-When we turn to the Mazda CX-5 specs, it scores an immediate win: standard AWD.
+When we turn to the Mazda CX-5 specs, it comes with standard AWD.
 However, like with the RAV4, off-road mode is an available upgrade.
 The RAV4 gets a point for base power, as the Mazda CX-5 has a standard 2.5-liter four-cylinder engine with 187 horsepower.
-The Mazda SUV’s torque just barely pulls ahead at 185 pound-feet.
+The Mazda SUV’s torque pulls slightly ahead at 186 pound-feet.

-Mazda CX-5 upgrades are more powerful, too.
-Its available turbo engine offers up to 256 horsepower and 320 pound-feet of torque – surpassing anything in the RAV4 lineup.
-However, the Mazda CX-5 offers up to 7.9 inches of ground clearance, slightly less than the RAV4 TRD Off-Road trim.
+Mazda CX-5 upgrades are quite powerful, too.
+Its available turbo engine offers up to 256 horsepower and 310 pound-feet of torque – surpassing anything in the RAV4 lineup.
+However, the Mazda CX-5 offers up to 7.9 inches of ground clearance, slightly less than the RAV4 maximum ride height.

-The back-and-forth continues with the Mazda CX-5 offering standard Skyactiv®-Vehicle Dynamics with G-Vectoring Control Plus to enhance on-road handling, while the Toyota RAV4 provides a standard direct-shift eight-speed automatic transmission (vs. the Mazda CX-5 SUV’s six-speed automatic with manual shift mode).
+The back-and-forth continues with the Mazda CX-5 offering standard Skyactiv®-Vehicle Dynamics with G-Vectoring Control Plus to enhance on-road handling.
+At the same time, the Toyota RAV4 provides a standard direct-shift eight-speed automatic transmission vs. the Mazda CX-5 SUV’s six-speed automatic with manual shift mode.

-However, Toyota RAV4 vs. Mazda CX-5 towing specs boast a 3,500-pound1 maximum for the Toyota RAV4 and a 2,000-pound2 maximum for the Mazda CX-5.
-The base-level RAV4 only has a 1,500-pound max towing performance,1 though, whereas the Mazda CX-5 starts off with 2,000 pounds when properly equipped.
+The Mazda model leads the Toyota RAV4 vs. Mazda CX-5 towing race.
+Toyota specs go up to a 1,750-pound1 maximum for the Toyota RAV4 and a 2,000-pound2 maximum for the Mazda CX-5.
+The base-level RAV4 only has a 1,500-pound max towing performance,1 though, whereas the Mazda CX-5 starts with 2,000 pounds when properly equipped.

-The RAV4 does have a hybrid variant with 219 combined horsepower, while the Mazda CX-5 does not offer a hybrid trim.
-Configuration options involve the Toyota RAV4 offering six trims to explore (or 13 if you count the hybrid variants), while the Mazda CX-5 has eight.
+The RAV4 does have a hybrid variant with 219 combined horsepower, while the Mazda SUV does not offer a hybrid trim.
+Configuration options involve the Toyota RAV4 offering four trims to explore (or 11 if you count the hybrid variants), while the Mazda CX-5 has eight.

 Standard Engine 2.5L 4-cyl